Marion Bartoli: 2007: First Grand Slam final

 Bartoli began 2007 with another second-round exit at the Australian Open, this time falling to Victoria Azarenka.
 In the clay-court season, she reached the final of the ECM Prague Open in May, losing to Akiko Morigami.
 After reaching the semifinals in Strasbourg, she lost to Amélie Mauresmo.
 Bartoli reached her first career Grand Slam fourth round at the French Open by defeating Aravane Rezaï, Andrea Petkovic, and 13th seed Elena Dementieva.
 In the fourth round, she was knocked out by fourth seed Jelena Janković, though Bartoli injured her back during this match.
 In the grass-court season, she reached the semifinals at Birmingham, where she lost to Maria Sharapova.
 She also reached the semifinals at Eastbourne, but lost to world No. 1 Justine Henin.

-At Wimbledon, Bartoli advanced to her first Grand Slam final, after defeating top-seeded Justine Henin in the semi-final,.
+At Wimbledon, Bartoli advanced to her first Grand Slam final, after defeating top-seeded Justine Henin in the semifinal,.
 Bartoli lost the first set, and claimed afterwards that the reason for her turnaround in the match was seeing Pierce Brosnan in the royal box and being determined to play well in front of one of her favourite actors.
 In the final, Bartoli lost to the three-time former champion Venus Williams, but rose to a career high of No. 11 in the WTA rankings.
 At the US Open, Bartoli reached the fourth round for the first time by defeating the world No. 25 Lucie Šafářová, but lost to Serena Williams.
 At the Luxembourg Open, she reached her first semifinal since her Wimbledon run, but then lost to Daniela Hantuchová.

-At the Tier I event in Zurich Bartoli reached the quarter-finals, where she retired due to injury against Tatiana Golovin.
+At the Tier I event in Zurich Bartoli reached the quarterfinals, where she retired due to injury against Tatiana Golovin.
 Despite her injury, Bartoli played at the Generali Ladies Linz in Austria, and reached the semifinals, where she was defeated by Patty Schnyder.
 This ended her hopes of reaching the WTA Championships.
 However, after Serena Williams withdrew, Bartoli entered the event and played in the yellow group, where she lost to Justine Henin without winning a game, but defeated Jelena Janković after the Serbian retired.
 Her final record for the year was 47–31, with 19–16 on hard courts, 14–7 on clay, 12–3 on grass, and 2–5 on carpet.
 Her record against top-10 players was 4–8.
 Despite not having earned a single title all year, she ended the year at world No. 10.